-So there are roughly 25,000 species of bee worldwide, 9 or so of which species are honeybees, and about 250 of which are bumble bees.
+So there are roughly 25,000 species of bee worldwide, 9 or so of which species are honeybees (depending on who you ask), and about 250 of which are bumble bees.
 We have 4,000 species of bee here in the United States.
-Managed pollinators like honey bees are in the news a lot of course, and their experiences are both better and worse than other species of bees.
+Managed pollinators like honey bees are in the mainstream news much more than their lesser known brethren, and their experiences are both better and worse than other species of bees.

 How are the honey bees doing?